itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Enable a honeypot for extra spam protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With this option a honeypot field and a time validation is added to the form.
-A honeypot field is a not visible field.
+With this option a hidden honeypot field is added to the form.
 If it contains any values, the chances are high that a bot filled out the form.
-The timestamp validation checks how long it took to fill out the form.
-If it took less than 1 second, it was probably a bot instead of a real user.

 Unsolicited application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~